Contraz/demosys-py/docs/source/quickstart.rst

 Make sure you have Python 3 installed.
 On Windows and OSX you can simply install the latest Python 3 by downloading an installer from the official_ Python site.

-Note
+..
+Note:: We recommend Python 3.6 or higher because of general **speed improvements**

-We recommend Python 3.6 or higher because of general **speed improvements** of the language, but Python versions down to 3.4 should work.
+    of the language, but Python versions down to 3.4 should work.

 Most linux distributions already have at least Python 3.4 installed thought `python3`.
 See documentation for your distribution on how to install a newer versions.